edgarpesguerrajr/Final-Project-Group2/README.md

 - #### Previous Requests Feature

-Shows all requests made by the user/student accompanied by a date and time in which the request was made.
+Shows all requests made by the user/student, accompanied by a date and time in which the request was made.
 Requests that are recorded are details, statistics, major transcript, minor transcript, and full transcript.
-All of the requests mentioned will be recorded here.
 The previous requests of the student are saved across sessions because it is saved via a text file.

 ![Previous Requests Feature](/img/previous-requests-feature.PNG)